Permafrost/Tundra/readme.md

     # to pass the pipeline itself as an input to a service
     tundra.pipeline:capture

+    # returns the number of top-level elements in the pipeline
+    tundra.pipeline:length

     # writes the current pipeline to the server log
     tundra.pipeline:log($level)